Analyzing open-ended questions in product user testing: Adding critical flavor to the insights recipe

 Brands that wish to keep pace with consumers must take advantage of every touchpoint they have with their users.
-When users share their feedback via text – it’s essential to analyze and summarize the responses quickly, identifying major themes and segments that can be utilized across the product development lifecycle.
+When users share their feedback via verbatim text it’s essential to analyze and summarize the responses quickly, identifying major themes and segments that can be utilized across the product development lifecycle.

 Expect the unexpected, like corn in the mashed potatoes

 The value of open-ended questions in product research is to capture the unaided, unfiltered feedback of the consumer.
-While it’s likely that you may be testing for echo around well-known product attributes using tried-and-true survey methodologies, open-ended questions provide a confirmatory approach of identifying the most prevalent attributes, as well as the emotions evoked by the product.
+While it’s likely that you may be “testing for echo” around well-known product attributes using tried-and-true survey methodologies, open-ended questions provide a confirmatory approach of identifying the most prevalent attributes, as well as the emotions evoked by the product.

 How are product feedback open-ends analyzed?

-How one analyzes open-ended questions varies based on the type of question asked and the goal of the research, but often rely on both emotional and thematic analysis.
+The approach to analyzing open-ended questions varies based on the type of question asked and the goal of the research, but often rely on both emotional and thematic analysis.

 Emotional analysis allows researchers to identify the varying levels of enjoyment, anger, and fear users can feel when experiencing their products.
 For example, consider a question like “what were your initial thoughts or feelings after trying the product?”
 A researcher might identify that users are “excited” about a resealable lid vs “love” the richness of flavor.
 Or, they might identify which users are just slightly “annoyed” about a product’s new shape, vs feeling “rage” about an increase in prices.
 Emotional analysis can also be valuable for comparisons – to identify which new flavors bring feelings of “nostalgia” or which labels on new packaging are “confusing” or leave users “unsure.”

-Questions about specific preferences or features like “why did you choose sample XX as your favorite?” or “what would you change about the product” often elicit nuanced responses.
+Questions about specific preferences or features like “why did you choose sample XX as your favorite?” or “what would you change about the product?” often elicit nuanced responses.
 For these questions in particular, it’s important to understand what themes and learnings are important for your stakeholders and research goals.
-For example, analysis of a food & beverage feedback study is likely to focus on specific attributes like the taste/flavor (spicy, too sweet), consistency/texture (rubbery, creamy), smell (overwhelming, nostalgic), mouthfeel (sticks to my teeth), appearance (too neon) etc, while analysis of a consumer electronics feedback study might focus on themes like usability (difficult to use, user friendly), pricing (affordable, expensive), reliability (tech issues, trustworthy), etc.
+For example, analysis of a food & beverage feedback study is likely to focus on specific attributes like the taste/flavor (spicy, too sweet), consistency/texture (rubbery, creamy), smell (overwhelming, nostalgic), mouthfeel (sticks to my teeth), appearance (too neon), etc, while analysis of a consumer electronics feedback study might focus on themes like usability (difficult to use, user friendly), pricing (affordable, expensive), reliability (tech issues, trustworthy), etc.

 Get to the heart of consumer reaction

-Open-ends can be gold for brands looking to understand and respond to consumer feedback on their products, but they are often ignored due to the manual effort required to summarize themes and communicate a useful story with the data.
+Open-ended feedback can be gold for brands looking to understand and respond to consumer feedback on their products, but they are often ignored due to the manual effort required to summarize themes and communicate a useful story with the data.

-To take advantage of the existing opportunity your open-ends represent, and respond to consumers with agility, researchers need the ability to automate (or semi-automate) the summarization of open-ended responses, bringing quantitative scale, speed, and statistical significance to this form of qualitative feedback without losing the ability to interpret nuance and emotion, generating actionable insights that feed the product lifecycle.
+To take advantage of the existing opportunity your open ends represent, and respond to consumers with agility, researchers need the ability to automate (or semi-automate) the summarization of open-ended responses, bringing quantitative scale, speed, and statistical significance to this form of qualitative feedback without losing the ability to interpret nuance and emotion, generating actionable insights that feed the product lifecycle.

 Canvs